 How does menopause affect work?

-As employees struggle with menopause, employers may not even be aware of the consequences for their workforces:
+As female employees struggle to manage menopause, employers may not even be aware of the consequences for their workforces:

-For those that don’t leave, the challenges can be significant.
-Women often can’t find help, which leads to lost days.
-That same study found that four out of 10 women said menopause symptoms interfered with their work performance or productivity on a weekly basis.
+For those that don't leave, the challenges can be significant.
+Women often can't find help, which leads to lost days.
+That same study found that four out of 10 female employees said symptoms interfered with their work performance or productivity on a weekly basis.
 And two out of 10 women said it impacted their work either daily or multiple times a day.

 It goes without saying that employers must keep personal discussions around menopause in the workplace confidential for those affected.
-Understand that menopause is a very private matter, and your employee may feel hesitant to discuss it for various reasons, including:
+Understand that it's a very private matter, and your employee may feel hesitant to discuss it for various reasons, including:

 • They may feel embarrassed or uncomfortable discussing their experience with you.
 If so, suggest someone with whom they might feel more comfortable